 - The other disadvantage is obvious; the glass can shatter easily, and they are not as strong as the stainless steel ones.
 So, you have to take special care of them, and you can’t take them easily on camping trips.

-But nowadays, most glass French Presses are made of borosilicate glass.
+Most good quality glass French Presses are made of borosilicate glass.
 Borosilicate glass is mechanically stronger than normal glass.
 And also, most of the good glass French Presses are encased in a metal housing, giving them additional strength.

 Pros of Stainless-Steel French Press

-Stainless steel French Press coffee makers are very also very popular, and some people actually prefer to have metal French Press instead of glass or ceramic ones as it has the following benefits:
+Stainless steel French Press coffee makers are also very popular, and some people actually prefer to have metal French Press instead of glass or ceramic ones as it has the following benefits:

 - Metal French Presses are very strong and sturdy, and you can’t easily break one easily.
 That’s why travelers and campers prefer to choose Stainless steel French Press as their travel partner instead of glass or ceramic ones.
 Moreover, metal French Presses are also very lightweight and portable.